 The reader will find it easier to make sense of the movements by being able to read map positions (e.g. G.17.a.5.6), which are given as follows:

-(i) the area letter: G is to the west of the heavy vertical line, H to the east (the letters are not shown on the heavily cropped maps)
+- the wider area letter: G is to the west of the heavy vertical line, H to the east (the letters are cropped off the example map below)

-(ii) the number of the large 1km square, given at the centre of each square
+- the number of the large 1km square, given at the centre of each square (numbers run up to the heavy line dividing the lettered areas)

-(iii) lowercase letter ad: these are the quarters of the 1km square, top row is ab, and bottom row cd
+- lowercase letter a–d: these are the quarters of the 1km square, top row left to right is a–b, and bottom row c–d

 Example: The road junction at Pt. de la Boudrette in the following map is at G.10.d.4.4.